-CHR140 Intermediate Mixed Choir ACP, Basha, Chandler and Perry only Grades: 9, 10, 11, 12 Full Year 1 Credit Prerequisite: Audition May be repeated for credit This select organization will learn a v ariety of standard music literature e.
-The group participates in festivals, contests, and major concerts and mary tour in the muina Chudonte must chorus comio us dedication and have a professional approach to major concerts, and may tour in the spring.
+ACP, Basha, Chandler and Perry only

+This select organization will learn a variety of standard music literature.
+The group participates in festivals, contests, and major concerts, and may tour in the spring.
 Students must show serious dedication and have a professional approach to singing and musical excellence.
 Participation in concerts and festival performances is required.